 The discussion in \S\ref{sect:transport-lower}-\ref{sect:transport-other} allows us to identify the modes most relevant for driving the accretion onto the star.
 Since accretion implies $\dot M>0$, we can immediately conclude that it is the lower acoustic and resonant modes that must be responsible for driving the mass inflow onto the stellar surface.
 This conclusion is supported by Figure \ref{fig:Mdot-CS} and the results presented in \S\ref{sect:Mdot-CS}, which show that the highest values of $\dot M$ require $\CS<0$ , which is a unique feature of these two types of modes.

-At the same time, the vortex-driven (and, at lower amplitude, the upper acoustic) modes drive a weak mass outflow in the disk, which is not conducive to accretion.
-In realistic disks this outflow would be suppressed by the mass inflow caused by other sources of the angular momentum transport capable of operating in the bulk of the disk, e.g. the MRI.
+At the same time, the vortex-driven (and, at lower amplitude, the upper acoustic) modes drive a weak mass outflow in the disc, which is not conducive to accretion.
+In realistic discs this outflow would be suppressed by the mass inflow caused by other sources of the angular momentum transport capable of operating in the bulk of the disc, e.g. the MRI.

-It is important that the $\dot M$ driven by the lower acoustic and resonant modes is large only in radially narrow region of the disk near the stellar surface, where the mode is trapped.
-This means that these modes by themselves are not capable of maintaining constant $\dot M$ through the whole disk, which would be necessary to keep it in a steady state.
-Other transport mechanisms are clearly needed to ensure a steady delivery of mass towards the BL, e.g. the MRI.
+It is important that the $\dot M$ driven by the lower acoustic and resonant modes is large only in radially narrow region of the disc near the stellar surface, where these modes are trapped.
+This means that these modes by themselves are not capable of maintaining constant $\dot M$ through the whole disc, which would be necessary to keep it in a steady state.
+Other transport mechanisms (e.g. the MRI) are clearly needed to ensure a steady delivery of mass through the disc towards the BL with the radially-constant $\dot M$.

-It is also important to realize that in realistic disks, inside the resonant cavity where the $\dot M$-driving modes are trapped, the angular momentum transport would be provided {\it both} by the waves, globally, {\it and} by the MRI, locally (since $d\Omega/dr<0$ in that region, see Figure \ref{fig:multi_omega}).
+It is also important to realize that in realistic discs, inside the resonant cavity where the $\dot M$-driving modes are trapped, the angular momentum transport would be provided {\it both} by the waves, globally, {\it and} by the MRI, locally (since $d\Omega/dr<0$ in that region, see Figure \ref{fig:multi_omega}).
 This enhanced transport is likely to result in a non-trivial structure of the surface density in this near-BL part of the disc.
 Moreover, MRI turbulence can serve as a driver of additional waves in the disc \citep{Heinemann2009}, which might interact with the acoustic modes excited in the BL.